Find out what ECF is, how you have it and other important information about having ECF.

 - extra fluids through a drip before and after the cisplatin to protect your kidneys

-- fluorouracil as a drip through a pump for either 4 days or continuously for 21 days
+- fluorouracil as a drip through a pump continuously for 21 days

 The fluorouracil pump might be a small portable one if you have a long line.
 This means that you can go home with it.
 You then go back to the hospital for the nurses to refill or disconnect it.
 Your doctor or nurse will tell you when you need to go back.